IRFM/IMASViz/doc/source/manual/scripting.rst

              pre-set!
 This way also the **VIZ_HOME** system variable, required in this manual section, is available.

-The IMASViz home directory can be added to to **PYTHONPATH** system variable by running in the terminal the command below (use the command that matches your shell - **c-shell** or **bash**):
+The IMASViz home directory can be added to **PYTHONPATH** system variable by running in the terminal the command below (use the command that matches your shell - **c-shell** or **bash**):

-.. note:: **PYTHONPATH** is a "list" of paths that tells Python where to look
+.. note:: **PYTHONPATH** is a "list" of paths that tell Python where to look
           for sources, libraries etc.

 .. code-block:: console